Parameter Efficient Fine-tuning via Explained Variance Adaptation: Natural language understanding

 \subsection{Hyperparameter search}

-For LoRA and EVA, we search over the number of ranks $r \in \{ 2, 4, 6, 8 \}$ and different learning rates $\eta \in \{ 1e-3, 4e-4, 1e-4 \}$ for \roberta{} and $\eta \in \{ 4e-3, 1e-3, 4e-4 \}$ for \deberta.
-We report the best hyperparameter settings for both, \roberta{} and \deberta{} for LoRA and EVA in \cref{tab:glue_hyperparameters}.
-For AdaLoRA, we search over the same ranks and always start initial ranks with $r+4$ that are then redistributed during training.
-Additionally, we search over the same learning rates as for the other LoRA variants.
+For LoRA and EVA, we search the number of ranks $r \in \{ 2, 4, 6, 8 \}$ and the different learning rates $\eta \in \{ 1e-3, 4e-4, 1e-4 \}$ for \roberta{} and $\eta \in \{ 4e-3, 1e-3, 4e-4 \}$ for \deberta.
+We report the best hyperparameter settings for both \roberta{} and \deberta{} for LoRA and EVA in \cref{tab:glue_hyperparameters}.
+For AdaLoRA, we search the same ranks and always start the initial ranks with $r+4$ that are then redistributed during training.
+For BOFT we sweep over different combinations of block sizes $b \in \{ 2, 4, 8, 16 \}$ which determine the number of multiplicative matrices.
+Additionally, for both AdaLoRA and BOFT, we search over the same learning rates as for the other LoRA variants.
 Further, we introduce hyperparameters that result in additional speed-up of our initialization, namely a threshold $\tau$ that considers components as converged, and a threshold $\delta$ that stops computation of the initialization when a certain percentage of components have converged.
-By default, we set $\tau = 0.99$ and $\delta = 1$, i.e. we only stop when all components are converged, and they are almost exactly the same.
+By default, we set $\tau = 0.99$ and $\delta = 1$, i.e. we only stop when all components converge.
 These parameters provide additional leeway to speed up the initialization stage of EVA.